A novel class of functionals for perturbative algebraic quantum field theory: Proof of the Leibniz integral rule

 \section{Proof of the Leibniz integral rule}

 The proof requires the following lemma, which is a more general version of Theorem 2.1.5 in \cite{Hamilton1982}. \begin{lemma} Let $X$ be a topological space and $B$ a complete LCTVS.
-If $f:X \times [0,1] \to B$ is a continuous map, then the map $\Tilde{f}$ defined by
+If $f:X \times [0,1] \to B$ is a continuous map, then

-is continuous from $X \to B$. \end{lemma} \begin{proof} We note that the integral is well-defined as $B$ is complete and $s\mapsto f(x,s)$ is continuous for fixed $x$.
+defines a continuous map $\Tilde{f}:X \to B$. \end{lemma} \begin{proof} We note that the integral is well-defined as $B$ is complete and $s\mapsto f(x,s)$ is continuous for fixed $x$.
 We will show that it is continuous as we vary $x$.

 Let $x_0 \in X$, $H\subset B'$ equicontinuous and $\epsilon > 0$.
 By definition of equicontinuous sets, there is a neighbourhood of zero $V\subset B$ so that

 Let $W\subset V$ be a \nbhd such that $W+W\subset V$.
 As $f$ is continuous, there exist, for all $s \in [0,1]$, neighbourhoods $U_s$ of $x_0$ and $I_s$ of $s$ such that